 There are two components to the Exit Assessment: the student's professional resume (or CV) and a learning outcomes essay.
-Both components must be submitted to receive a passing grade (though submission of both does not automatically guarantee a passing grade).
-Students should refer to the most recent guidelines for additional information and instructions at http://ci.uky.edu/sis/lisexit.
+Both components must be submitted to receive a passing grade; submission of both does not automatically guarantee a passing grade.
+Students should refer to the most recent guidelines on the Exit Requirements page for additional information and instructions.